5 min read

 I've covered here some tips for Japanese-basis students taking classes held in English.
 You may feel anxious until you get used to the classes.
 However, once you get used to them, you'll be able to enjoy these classes as an opportunity to trade opinions with many other students and teachers.
 Once you graduate from APU, you won't have many chances to exchange opinions with so many people from different backgrounds as you do on campus.
 I hope you make the most of this environment!

 Nice to meet you!
-I am a third year APS student who loves to try new things.
+I am a fourth year APS student who loves to try new things.
 I am 100% Japanese with no experience studying abroad by Japanese standards.
 I want to have academic conversations with my international student friends, so I'm taking advantage of quarantine to study English!
 Once things turn around, I'll be back on the road to various places~!
 Best regards.